EPCCed/epcc-openmp-microbenchmarks/openmpbench_C_v40/README.md

 	`--delay-time <delay-time in microseconds>` (default 0.1000 microseconds)

-	`--delay-length <delay-length>` (default auto-generated based on processor speed)
+	`--delay-length <delay-length in iterations>` (default auto-generated based on processor speed)

 # Measurements

 The benchmark programs make the following measurements.
-A single measurement can be selcted using the `--measureonly` flag.
+A single measurement can be selected using the `--measureonly` flag.

 ## synchbench